Mikulus6/Cultures-map-editor/documentation/formats/map.md

 without underlying triangles.
 One can easily see that by rotating the image of flat terrain by 45° the structure of vertices is geometrically equivalent to the regular grid made out of squares.
-This explains intuitively why creatures in game can move in eight directions, which inherently is caused by triangles not having all sides of the same length.
+This explains intuitively why creatures in the game can move in eight directions, which inherently is caused by triangles not having all sides of the same length.

 For cases without the constraint of predefined visual distance between vertices one can notice that moving on triangular grid vertex by vertex is